wellenvogel/esp32n2k-flasher/README.md

 pip3 install --no-use-pep517 -e .
 ```
 - Download this project and run `pip3 install -e .` in the project's root.
-- Start the GUI using `esphomeflasher`.
-Alternatively, you can use the command line interface (
+- Start the GUI using `esp32n2kflashtool`.
-  type `esphomeflasher -h` for info)

 ## Linux Notes